 Our Christian Ethos Group, which is responsible for developing our school’s Christian ethos in practical ways across school life, comprises student representatives, members of staff, governors, trustees and local clergy.
-In recent years the group has overseen the introduction of a part time Chaplain to the school, prayers at the end of all assemblies, a school Bible Verse of the Year, the presentation of a copy of the Holy Bible to all leavers (courtesy of The Gideons International), regular ‘Prayer Stations’ events in the library and an Annual Service of Praise and Thanksgiving, attended by the whole school.
+As well as developing new ideas, the group oversees the work of the Chaplain, prayers at the end of all assemblies, the presentation of a copy of the Holy Bible to all leavers (courtesy of The Gideons International), regular ‘Prayer Stations’ events in the library and the Annual Service of Praise and Thanksgiving, attended by the whole school.

 With the support of Rt Revd Alan Wilson, Bishop of Buckingham, we hold regular services of Holy Communion, which students and staff may attend on a voluntary basis.
 There is a thriving Christian Union which meets regularly.
 Whole school assemblies take place every morning, where we welcome speakers from the local clergy and representatives of other local faith groups and organisations.
 We hold it as a truth that everyone has spiritual needs, irrespective of their beliefs.